DekarDev/DekarDev/README.md

 #  ☕   About Me:
-I'm an Electronics and Systems Eng.<br>Specializing in industrial process consulting.<br>Expertise in Electronics/Mechatronics.<br>Currently preparing for Full Stack dev.<br>
+🔹I'm an Electronics and Systems Eng.<br>🔸Specializing in industrial process consulting.<br>🔹Expertise in Electronics/Mechatronics.<br>🔸Currently preparing for Full Stack dev.<br>